MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/android-java.md

         implementation "com.microsoft.appcenter:appcenter-analytics:${appCenterSdkVersion}"
     }
     ```
-4. Include the Product Insights SDK library as a dependency and declare the `/libs` folder as a dependency repository:
+4. Include the Product Insights SDK library as a dependency, and declare the `/libs` folder as a dependency repository:

     ```java
     dependencies {